Jaydevtest/DevOps_Projects/Git-project/Git.md

 When you make a commit, git takes a snapshot of the current state of your repository and saves a copy in the git folder inside your working directory.

 Now let's make our first commit by following these steps:
-- Inside your working directory create a file index. txt using this command touch indextext.
+- Inside your working directory create a file index. txt using this command `touch index.txt`.

 - ﻿﻿Write any sentence of your choice inside the text file, Afterwards, save your changes.

-- ﻿﻿Add your changes to git staging area using this command git add
+- ﻿﻿Add your changes to git staging area using this command `git add`

-- To commit your changes to git, run the command git commnit -m "initial commot"
+- To commit your changes to git, run the command `git commnit -m "initial commot"`

 ![commit image](git-images/commit.png)